-In fact, trucking companies are required to follow the truck driving Code of Federal Regulations.
-This includes following requirements where trucking companies provide adequate training to every commercial truck operator before any driver certification is issued.
+In fact, trucking companies are required to follow the strict truck driving Code of Federal Regulations.
+Compliance includes adhering to requirements where trucking companies provide adequate training to every commercial truck operator before receiving any driver certification.
 The regulations establish detailed training requirements along with all necessary testing given by qualified instructors.

 Aspects of commercial truck operator training often includes safe evasive techniques and maneuvers for avoiding accidents along with proper methods of safely carrying hazardous or dangerous materials.
-The trucking company must ensure every driver moving goods and products on the road maintain these stringent safety requirements.
+The trucking company must ensure every driver transporting goods and products on the road follows these stringent safety requirements.

 Licensing and Certification For Professional Truck Drivers

 Inadequate training of truck drivers can lead to serious unsafe conditions on the roadway, especially when driving heavy or overloaded trucks.
-An improperly trained or completely untrained truck driver can cause serious significant injuries, or loss of life, with other drivers and passengers who share the road.
-Trucking companies that employ drivers must ensure that they are properly train for commercial trucks and LCV’s (longer combination vehicles).
+An improperly trained or completely untrained truck driver can cause serious significant injuries or loss of life of other drivers and passengers who share the road.
+Trucking companies that employ drivers must ensure that they are trained sufficiently for commercial trucks and LCVs (longer combination vehicles).